 OnionShare is an open source tool that lets you securely and anonymously share a file of any size.
 It works by sharing the file over the Tor network using Onion Services.

-mig5 is proud to be a core contributor to this important project that can defend the privacy, and assure the security and authenticity, of users and the files they are sharing.
+mig5 is proud to have contributed core features and many bug fixes to this important project that can defend the privacy, and assure the security and authenticity, of users and the files they are sharing.

-Whonix is a Linux-based operating system that provides anonymity for the user through its integration with Tor and compartmentalisation principles. mig5 is the sysadmin for this important open source project.
+Whonix is a Linux-based operating system that provides anonymity for the user through its integration with Tor and compartmentalisation principles. mig5 provides sysadmin services for this important open source project.

-Through the close relationship between Whonix and the QubesOS project (mig5 also uses Qubes to safely sysadmin customer infrastructure), mig5 indirectly contributes to the QubesOS project by maintaining infrastructure such as the QubesOS Tor Onion services and repository mirrors. mig5 has also contributed to Qubes software and documentation.
+Through the close relationship between Whonix and the QubesOS project (mig5 also uses Qubes to safely sysadmin customer infrastructure), mig5 has indirectly contributed to the QubesOS project by maintaining infrastructure such as the QubesOS Tor Onion services and repository mirrors. mig5 has also contributed to Qubes software and documentation.